TylerTemp/SaintsField/README.md

 This will check if the field value is a `truly` value, which means:

 1.  `ValuedType` like `struct` will always be `truly` because `struct` is not nullable and Unity will fill a default value for it no matter what
-2. It works on reference type and will NOT skip Unity's life-circle null check
+2. It works on reference type and will NOT skip Unity's life-cycle null check
 3. You may not want to use it on `int`, `float` (because only `0` is not `truly`) or `bool`, but it's still allowed if you insist

 If you have addressable installed, using `Required` on addressable's `AssetReference` will check if the target asset is valid